 1. You need to mitigate risks and protect profits.

 Subcontractor software is specifically designed to mitigate risk and shield trades from construction claims. eSUB offers specialized features that make tasks more manageable and efficient to track, manage and process.
 They include resource management, scheduling, document management (statuses: submitted, pending, approved), all of which help to mitigate risk brought about from undocumented work and manual processes.

 Many of the above tasks are specific to Subcontractors and are not built into GC software.
 For example, submittals (i.e., receiving documents from the Sub) are very important in a GC solution.
 However, trade contractors need to asses labor efficiency and manage the status of daily work.
 If a trade sees they are falling behind on labor, they can add more people the next day, preventing a costly schedule delay.
 If the Subcontractor sees expenses are above budget, they will have documentation to understand why and they can get paid for the additional expenses.
 If they are under budget they can reduce estimates in the future and be more competitive.

 If you rely on a GC solution, what system of record will help you mitigate these risks and protect your profit margins?

 2. Subs must track lost hours during projects to:

 — Get paid for them if it not their fault

-— Leverage as a favor done for the GC to avoid additional extra favors from GC
+— Leverage as a favor done for the GC to avoid adding extra favors from GC

-— Provide GC with information about problems at the site
+— Provide GC with information about problems at the jobsite

 — See if there are patterns which could be avoided in the future